awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 Installation takes about a minute to complete\.

-## Step 6: Updating Keys and Salts<a name="php-hawordpress-tutorial-updatesalts"></a>
+## Update Keys and Salts<a name="php-hawordpress-tutorial-updatesalts"></a>

 The WordPress configuration file `wp-config.php` also reads values for keys and salts from environment properties\.
 Currently, these properties are all set to `test` by the `wordpress.config` file in the `.ebextensions` folder\.

-The hash salt can be any value, but you should not store it in source control\.
+The hash salt can be any value that meets [environment property requirements](environments-cfg-softwaresettings.md#environments-cfg-softwaresettings-console), but you should not store it in source control\.
 Use the Elastic Beanstalk console to set these properties directly on the environment\.

-**To add environment properties**
+**To update environment properties**

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk)\.

 1. Navigate to the [management page](environments-console.md) for your environment\.

-1. On the navigation pane, choose `Configuration`\.
+1. On the navigation pane, choose **Configuration**\.

-1. For `Software Configuration`, choose the gear icon\.
+1. Under **Software**, choose **Modify**\.

-1. For `Environment Properties`, define the following authentication settings:
+1. For `Environment properties`, modify the following properties:
    + **AUTH\_KEY** – The value chosen for AUTH\_KEY\.
    + **SECURE\_AUTH\_KEY** – The value chosen for SECURE\_AUTH\_KEY\.
    + **LOGGED\_IN\_KEY** – The value chosen for LOGGED\_IN\_KEY\.